julia-dizhak/redux-form/README.md

 <Field /> -
 component that lives inside your wrapped form component; use it to connect the input components to the redux-form logic;

+### Examples

+#### Simple (Contact) Form
+The simplest form.
+Demonstrates how to attach standard inputs to Redux.

+#### Synchronous Validation
+How to add synchronous client-side validation to your form.
+There are two ways to provide synchronous client-side validation to your form.

+The first is to provide redux-form with a validation function that takes an object of form values and returns an object of errors.
+This is done by providing the validation function to the decorator as a config parameter, or to the decorated form component as a prop.

+The second is to use individual validators for each field.
+See Field-Level Validation Example.